 The presented results have to be interpreted in light of potential threats to validity.
-By following the categorization of Runeson et al. [29], we consider four aspects.
+By following the categorization of Runeson et al. [32], we consider four aspects.
+While documented towards the end of the study, in order to avoid a common pitfall of threats to validity in software engineering research [38], threats were considered from the early stages of this investigation, as further documented below.